nur1208/DataReachable/README.md

 than you can run:

+### `npm install`

+installs backend dependencies

+and finally you can run:

 ### `npm start`

 Runs the Server in the development mode.\
-Open [http://localhost:3354](http://localhost:3354) to check if the server running.
+Open [http://localhost:3354](http://localhost:3354) to check if the server running successfully.